HOUSTON GREAT BOOKS

 "Shared Inquiry promotes an intellectually stimulating interpretative discussion of a work—a group exploration of meaning that leads to engaging and insightful conversation.
 It helps participants read actively, articulate probing questions about the ideas in a work, and listen and respond effectively to each other.
 And it is based on the conviction that participants can gain a deeper understanding of a text when they work together and are prompted by a leader’s skilled questioning."

-We will be using the short story "The Poor Relation's Story" by Charles Dickens to hone our discussion skills.
-This is a great workshop for people new to book discussion as well as for people with experience who want get back to basics.
+We will be using the short stories "The Secret Life of Walter Mitty" by James Thurber and "After Twenty Years" by O. Henry to hone our discussion skills.
+This is a great session for people new to book discussion as well as for people with experience who want to get back to basics.

 Morning Workshop B